E010

 Front Bumper Sensor Stuck or Faulty

-Robot mower shows E010 and stops; display may mention bumper or collision.
+Robot mower displays E010 and stops; the display may mention 'bumper' or 'collision'.

 Advertisements